-Alternate Procedure for Charging Heat Pump in Cooling Mode (with outdoor temperatures above 60 °F) Based on Subcooling:
+Alternate Procedure for Refrigerant Charging Based on Subcooling:

 While charging based on weight is preferred, this method is acceptable.
 Use this method when the outdoor temperature is 60°F or higher to verify the correct charge in cooling mode.
 The indoor temperature should be between 70°F and 80°F.